gofiber/fiber/docs/api/middleware/csrf.md

 # CSRF

 The CSRF middleware for [Fiber](https://github.com/gofiber/fiber) provides protection against [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) attacks using tokens.
-These tokens verify requests made using methods other than those defined as "safe" by [RFC9110#section-9.2.1](https://datatracker.ietf.org/doc/html/rfc9110.html#section-9.2.1) (Safe-Methods: GET, HEAD, OPTIONS, or TRACE).
+These tokens verify requests made using methods other than those defined as "safe" by [RFC9110#section-9.2.1](https://datatracker.ietf.org/doc/html/rfc9110.html#section-9.2.1) (Safe-Methods: GET, HEAD, OPTIONS, and TRACE).
 If a potential attack is detected this middleware will, by default, return a 403 Forbidden error.

 This middleware can be used with or without a user session and offers two token validation patterns.
 In addition, it implements strict referer checking for HTTPS requests, ensuring the security of your application.
 For HTTPS requests, even if a subdomain can set or modify cookies on your domain, it can't force a user to post to your application since that request won't come from your own exact domain.